An Artist of the Floating World: Autobiographical elements

 Kazuo Ishiguro was born in Nagasaki, Japan in 1954, eventually moving to England at the age of five, only to return to Japan twenty-nine years later.
 Growing up, Ishiguro had a traditionally Japanese mother, who influenced his writing when reflecting on Japan.
 Furthermore, his reading of Japanese novels and comics allowed him to stay connected to his Japanese heritage as well as see the differences between Western and Japanese society, influencing his writing through developing a sense of Japanese ideals.

 Ishiguro was inspired to write An Artist of the Floating World, after tangentially treating a similar theme in his first novel A Pale View of Hills, which included an old teacher character, who has to rediscover and invent his own morals.
 Ishiguro's childhood of moving countries and subsequently not feeling completely 'at home' led him to write in a globalised and international way, through which he explored his own background and heritage.
 Overall, the novel is a reflection of Ishiguro's personal feelings of Japanese heritage, and a fictional reflection of his sense of identity, as presented through a youthful reconstruction of an imagined Japan.
-One character, the boy Ichiro, has a cowboy obsession, which stems from Ishiguro’s own fascination with cowboys during his youth.
+One character, the boy Ichiro, has a cowboy obsession, which stems from Ishiguro's own fascination with cowboys during his youth.

 Title

 The novel's title is based on the literal translation of Ukiyo-e, a word referring to the Japanese art of prints.
 Therefore, it can be read as "a printmaker" or "an artist living in a changing world," given both Ono's limited understanding and the dramatic changes his world, Japan in the first half of the twentieth century, has undergone in his lifetime.

 The title also refers to an artistic genre.
 Ono's master is especially interested in depicting scenes from the pleasure district adjacent to the villa in which he and his students live.
 Ono mentions the ephemeral nature of the floating world that could be experienced during each night.
 His master experiments with innovative softer Western-style painting techniques, rejecting the hard black outlining that was considered more traditional.
 Under the influence of right-wing political ideas about tradition, Ono becomes estranged from his master and forges his own career.
-He feels gleeful when his master's paintings fell into disfavour during a return to the use of more traditional bold lines in the paintings used for nationalistic posters.
+He feels gleeful at the fall of his master's paintings into disfavour during a return to the use of more traditional bold lines in the paintings used for nationalistic posters.

 Structure

-An Artist of the Floating World, is structured through the interwoven memories of the protagonist Masuji Ono.
+An Artist of the Floating World, is structured through interwoven memories of the protagonist Masuji Ono.
 The novel is set in three distinctly different years, although Ono's memories go back to his own childhood, when his father opposed his wish to become an artist.
 The four different years and title sections of the novel are: October 1948, April 1949, November 1949, and June 1950.